8. Exploring Recursive Utility#

 where

 Continuation values are determined only up to an increasing transformation.
-For computational and conceptual reasons, we find it advantageous to work with the logarithm \({\widehat V}_t = \log V_t\).
-The corresponding recursions for \({\widehat V}_t\) expressed in terms of the logarithm of consumption \({\widehat C}_t\) are
+For computational and conceptual reasons, it is useful to work with the transformation

 where